Pallas University of Applied Sciences: Department of Textile

+The curriculum of textile was formed in 1993, the founder and major developer of the department is the current head of the department, Professor Aet Ollisaar.
 The Department of Textile is a member of the international professional organization European Textile Networks and cooperates with the Estonian Association of Textile Artists as well as with the higher education institutions teaching specialty of textiles and fashion in Estonia or worldwide, and with the entrepreneurs in the field.

-Since 2000, the Department of Textile is chaired by Professor [Aet Ollisaar] (born 1966).
+Since 2000, the Department of Textile is chaired by Aet Ollisaar (born 1966).

-Study programmes

-Pallas University of Applied Sciences is a professional higher education institution.

-The persons who have completed professional higher education studies are awarded a diploma certifying the completion of the study program.

-At Pallas, students can study in state-commissioned or on tuition student places.
-It is also possible to study in non-state-commissioned external and practitioner student places.